rfeinman/pyBPL/README.md

 ### Library

 The library data is now stored as a series of `.mat` files in the subfolder `library/`.
-Currently the only piece of data missing is the `Spatial` entry of the library.
-This will be dealt with soon.
 I've included a Matlab script, `process_library.m`, which can be run with the original BPL repository to obtain these data files.
-Library loading is now functional.
+Library loading is fully functional... see loadlib.py for an example of how to load the library.